Housing & Residence Life Handbook

 Housing & Residence Life permits the use of microwaves, refrigerators, and coffee pots in student rooms.
 Refrigerators in residence halls and scholarship hall rooms may not exceed 4.5 cubic feet and microwaves may not exceed 1000 watts.
 Only one unit may be plugged into an outlet.

-In Housing & Residence Life apartment units with kitchens (Jayhawker Towers, Stouffer Place, McCarthy Hall), the responsible use of counter-top cooking appliances is permitted.
+In Housing & Residence Life apartment units with kitchens (Jayhawker Towers, Stouffer Place, McCarthy Hall, Sunflower, and Hawker), the responsible use of counter-top cooking appliances is permitted.
 Examples include, but are not limited to, air fryers, toasters, toaster ovens, contact grills, rice steamers, crockpots, etc. Appliances should be clean, in good repair, and attended while in use.
 The use of these appliances is limited to the kitchen.

 All approved appliances, electrical devices, and cords must be Underwriters Laboratory (UL) approved.
 Surge protector strips may be used.
 Total electrical usage should not exceed that which can be provided by one surge protector strip per outlet and should not overload, short, or create line disturbances.